Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Introduction

 The rest of the paper is structured as follows.
 Section \ref{section:problem_setting} formally introduces the notion of spurious valleys and explains why this is a relevant concept from the optimization point of view.
 It also defines the intrinsic dimensions of a network (Section \ref{sec:dimension}).
 In Section~\ref{sec:no spurious valleys} we state our main positive results (Theorem \ref{master_theorem}) and we discuss two settings where they bear fruit: polynomial activation functions and empirical risk minimization.
-For the case of linear and quadratic activations, we improve on our general result, by proving that, for the linear case, Theorem \ref{master_theorem} holds without any assumptions on the distributions of the data or on the size/rank of any variables (which extends previous results on the optimization of linear NNs \citep{kawaguchi2016deep,yun2018critical}), and by recovering, for the quadratic case, results which are in line with current literature \citep{soltanolkotabi2017theoretical,du2018power}.
 Section \ref{sec:spurious valleys exist} is dedicated to constructions of worst case scenarios for activation with infinite lower intrinsic dimension.
 We then show, in Section \ref{sec:gap}, that, even if spurious valleys may exist, they tend to be confined to regimes of low risk.
-Some discussion is reported in Section \ref{section:discussion}.
+Some conclusive discussion is reported in Section \ref{section:discussion}.